wutaotao2015/wutaotao2015.github.io/source/_posts/05102019-LinuxNote.md

 done!

 ## dual boot with ubuntu server and centos server with remote ssh
-1. install ubuntu server first, 3 partitions, /, /boot, swap
+1. install ubuntu server first, 2 partitions, /, /boot, the /boot can not be omitted for the dual boot installation.
 2. then install centos server, need to remove ubuntu swap first, then it's possible to create centos /boot partition, and we can only create swap in centos os.
 3. use the following command to set the default bootable os